MJRML/Classification/README.md

 - **Preprocessing & Decision Tree Model:** Building and tuning a Decision Tree model, including hyperparameter optimization using GridSearchCV.
   - [Decision Tree model](Pre-Processing-Decision_Tree_Model.ipynb)

+### Project Findings

+Given the small size of the dataset, I anticipated it would be challenging to clearly demonstrate a definitive advantage for one model over the other.

+However, Logistic Regression outperformed Decision Trees on the test set, achieving an accuracy of 86%, while both models performed reasonably well considering the limited data.

+In my professional opinion, I prefer Logistic Regression for binary classification tasks due to its simplicity, interpretability, and consistent performance — especially on smaller datasets.